logiqai/docs/logiq-server/logiq-paas-community-edition.md

 **Note:** You can change the default login credentials after you've logged into the UI.
 {% endhint %}

-Your LOGIQ PaaS instance is now deployed and ready for use.
-Your LOGIQ instance enables you to ingest and tail logs, index and query log data, and search capabilities.
-Along with the LOGIQ UI, you can also access these features via LOGIQ's CLI, [logiqctl](https://docs.logiq.ai/logiq-cli).
+Your Apica Ascent PaaS instance is now deployed and ready for use.
+Your Apica Ascent instance enables you to ingest and tail logs, index and query log data, and search capabilities.
+Along with the Apica Ascent UI, you can also access these features via Apica Ascent's CLI, [logiqctl](https://docs.logiq.ai/logiq-cli).

-## Customising your LOGIQ deployment
+## Customising your Apica Ascent deployment

-You can customise your LOGIQ PaaS deployment either before or after you deploy it in your environment.
+You can customise your Apica Ascent PaaS deployment either before or after you deploy it in your environment.
 The types of supported customisations are listed below.

-* Enabling HTTPS for the LOGIQ UI
+* Enabling HTTPS for the Apica Ascent UI
 * Using an AWS S3 bucket
-* Install LOGIQ server and client CA certificates\(optional\)
+* Install Apica Ascent server and client CA certificates\(optional\)
 * Updating the storage class
 * Using an external AWS RDS Postgres database instance
-* Uploading a LOGIQ professional license
+* Uploading a Apica Ascent professional license
 * Customising the admin account
 * Using an external Redis instance
 * Configuring the `cluster_id`
-* Sizing your LOGIQ cluster
+* Sizing your Apica Ascent cluster
 * NodePort/ClusterIP/LoadBalancer
 * Using Node Selectors
 * Installing Grafana

-### Enabling HTTPS for the LOGIQ UI
+### Enabling HTTPS for the Apica Ascent UI

-You can enable HTTPS and assign a custom domain in the ingress for your LOGIQ UI while installing LOGIQ in your environment by running the following command.
+You can enable HTTPS and assign a custom domain in the ingress for your Apica Ascent UI while installing Apica Ascent in your environment by running the following command.

 ```text
 helm install logiq --namespace logiq \